jakeday/SurfShark-VPN-GUI/README.md

   ```
    python3 surfshark.py
   ```
-4. With the client open, be sure to enter your SurfShark credentials by clicking File and then Enter Credentials.
+4. With the client open, be sure to enter your SurfShark credentials by clicking the Enter Credentials button.

 ### Donations Appreciated!